Guidelines for Establishing a Meditation Practice

 * Suggested Focus for "Passive" Meditation

 i) The breath.
 Gently bring your attention to your breath.
-Observe the inward and outward movement of the breath.
-Observe, the natural breath, and notice the inhale is cool, and the exhale is warm.
+Observe the outward and inward movement of the breath.
+Observe, the natural breath, and notice the exhale is warm, and the inhale is cool.

 ii) A word, phrase, or name of God.
-Synchronize the word or phrase silently with the inhale and exhale.
-If you chose a name of God, think the first syllable with the inhale, and the second syllable with the exhale.
+Synchronize the word, syllables, or phrase silently with the inhale and exhale.
+If you chose a name of God, think the first syllable with the exhale, and the second syllable with the inhale.